Gain hands-on experience with camera drones and learn the theoretical background.

 The course will feature lectures and a project part.
 Lectures will cover the topics from quadrotor control to computer vision.
 The project part consists of carrying out a robotics project with drones in our droneSpace.
 The project work contains a programming task using ROS (robot operation system) and C++.
 At the end of the course students have to take a questionnaire about the lectures.

-The practical part this year is organized as a group work of groups of 2 or 3.
-Each group will work on the same tasks.The final goal of the practical is to program a drone to fly through the droneSpace while avoiding and obstacle.
+The practical part this year is organized as a group work of groups of 2.
+This is important such that you do have the possibility to discuss the topics of the practical with a peer.
+Each group will work on the same tasks.The final goal of the practical is to program a drone to fly through the droneSpace while avoiding an obstacle.
 The project is divided into several tasks, consisting of an environment mapping task, a path planning tasks and an trajectory generation task.
 Each group has to demonstrate its solution in a flying demo and present it in a final presentation.

-The course grade will be based on the grades for the project work, project presentation and a questionnaire.
+The course grade will be based on the points achieved in the project work, project presentation and a questionnaire.

 (slides will gradually appear here)

-Check out the droneSpace course for the student projects created last year in this course.
+Check out the droneSpace page for the student projects created in past years.